Hidden-Histories/Public-Resources/documentation/UsingPorPOIseSubLayers.md

 In the POI BellCube definition, the **Layer name** references a sub-layer **Slam-Example.**
 - The single, central POI **BellCube** has a rotate animation when clicked (and also a bell sound that is part of the prefab, and gives the prefab its name).
-- Remember that when you click on the yellow box in the center, *all* the boxes start rotating around, with the yellow BellCube in the center.
 - As this POI references the sub-layer **Slam-Example,** this sub-layer is shown whenever the parent POI **BellCube** appears.
 - When you click the parent POI **BellCube,** the sub-layer **Slam-Example** is rotated along with it.
 Remember that they still keep their individual animations as well!